Aces star A'ja Wilson breaks WNBA single season scoring record as Aces beat Fever

-INDIANAPOLIS (AP) — A'ja Wilson broke the WNBA single season scoring record with her 941st point just before the first half of the Las Vegas Aces' game against the Indiana Fever on Wednesday night.
+INDIANAPOLIS (AP) — A'ja Wilson broke the WNBA single season scoring record just before the first half of the Las Vegas Aces' game against the Indiana Fever on Wednesday night.

 Wilson hit a jumper from the free throw line with 26.4 seconds left in the second quarter to surpass the previous mark of 939 points set by Jewell Loyd in 2023.
 The Aces' two-time league MVP came into the game averaging 27.3 points and 11.9 rebounds.

+“I don’t want to sound cliché when I say this but, I don’t get any of that without every single teammate along the way.
+I’m so grateful to be able to play with selfless women,” she said.
+“My teammates are the heartbeat.
+They keep me going.
+I don’t get any points without them passing me the basketball.

+“So the points are great.
+They’re always going to be there.
+I’m never going to stop shooting, but the group that we have in this locker room is something that I’m truly so happy to be around.”

-Wilson needed just 35 games to top last year’s record by Loyd, who needed 38 games.
+Wilson needed just 35 games to top last year’s record by Loyd, who did it in 38 games.
 Wilson’s previous high was 912 points, set in 40 games last season.

 She now has 956 points this season and could potentially be the first player in league history to reach 1,000 in a year.